 Darlene has been with Marin Humane since 1991, serving in positions in education, adoptions and the behavior and training departments.
 As director of community engagement, she manages our Pet Care Assistance, Pet Safety Net, Animal-Assisted Programs, and Share a Book programs as well as Humane Education.
 She also teaches the Your Dog to Share and the Share a Book specialty classes, which teaches volunteers about animal-assisted therapy and the human-companion animal bond.

 Before joining the team at Marin Humane, Darlene worked for 10 years at the Massachusetts SPCA, starting as an animal care technician at the Angel Memorial Animal Hospital, then farm animal care coordinator, humane educator, and volunteer coordinator.
 She also worked at the Massachusetts Audubon Society, a farm education center, and at a livestock auction where she worked to create a safer, more humane place for the animals.

 Darlene graduated from the University of Massachusetts in Amherst and studied animal science/veterinary medicine.

 Darlene feels blessed to have her dream job which allows her to make a difference for animals and people every day.
-She lives in Fairfax with her husband, daughter, and three cats Snowy, Fergus, and Wee Mark.
-Darlene is a card-carrying member of the Red Sox Nation and she enjoys gardening, hiking in the beauty of Marin, reading, and traveling home to New England.
+She is a card-carrying member of the Red Sox Nation and she enjoys gardening, hiking in the beauty of Marin, reading, and traveling home to New England.

 Lisa manages Marin Humane’s marketing, website, media relations, publications, and social media.
 She comes to Marin Humane with more than 25 years’ experience in communications in the nonprofit and public sectors, including Blood Centers of the Pacific, where she served as director of communications.
 Before that, Lisa worked for the Corporation for National Service in Washington, DC, where she managed communications nationally for the AmeriCorps program.

 Lisa earned her B.A. degree in Public Communication from American University in Washington, DC, but after too many humid summers, she moved back to her home state of California.

 Lisa has been a lifelong animal lover and has always had shelter animals.
-She and her young daughter share their home with a dog named Bowie and two kitties, Magic and Mischief – all Marin Humane alumni.
+She shares her home with fur kids as well as human ones.